Cheese-Emerald/DS3MHE/README.md

 # Dumb S3M Header Editor

+A rough header editor for the Scream Tracker 3 module format, written as a for fun project.

 ## Compiling

 Use your favorite C compiler, or use the MAK (Microsoft Quick C)/PRJ (Borland Turbo C).
-I mainly tested this with Microsoft Quick C, and Borland Turbo C in MS-DOS (via [DOSBox-X](https://dosbox-x.com/)).
+I mainly tested this with Microsoft Quick C/Borland Turbo C in MS-DOS (via [DOSBox-X](https://dosbox-x.com/)/[DOSBox Staging](https://dosbox-staging.github.io/)).

 ## Usage